Satisfaction classes with approximate disjunctive correctness

 By classical recursion theory, we have:\textbf{ }

-(1) $X\leq _{T}Y^{\prime }$ iff $X$ is $\Delta _{2}^{0}$ in the oracle $Y$.\textbf{ }
+(1) $X\leq _{T}Y^{\prime }$ iff $X$ is $\Delta _{2}$ in the oracle $Y$.\textbf{ }

-Next, observe that if $X^{\prime }\leq _{T}0^{\prime }$ and $ Y^{\prime }\leq _{T}X^{\prime }$, then $Y^{\prime }\leq _{T}0^{\prime }$, hence $Y$ is low-$\Delta _{2}^{0}$ by (1).
+Next, observe that if $X^{\prime }\leq _{T}0^{\prime }$ and $ Y^{\prime }\leq _{T}X^{\prime }$, then $Y^{\prime }\leq _{T}0^{\prime }$, hence $Y$ is low-$\Delta _{2}$ by (1).
 Therefore:\textbf{ }

-(2) If $X$\ is low-$\Delta _{2}^{0}$, and $Y$ is low-$\Delta _{2}^{0}$ in the oracle $X$, then $Y$\ is low-$\Delta _{2}^{0}.$\textbf{ }
+(2) If $X$\ is low-$\Delta _{2}$, and $Y$ is low-$\Delta _{2}$ in the oracle $X$, then $Y$\ is low-$\Delta _{2}.$\textbf{ }

-The classical `Low Basis Theorem' of Jockusch and Soare \cite {Jokusch-Soare} asserts that every infinite finitely branching recursive tree has an infinite branch $B$ such that $B$ is low-$\Delta _{2}^{0}$.
-Moreover, it is known that the Low Basis Theorem is implementable in $ \mathrm{I}\Delta _{0}+\mathrm{B}\Sigma _{2}$ (this is due to Clote, whose argument is presented in \cite[Chapter I, Section 3(c)]{Hajek and Pudlak}).
-In particular, $\mathrm{I}\Delta _{0}+\mathrm{B}\Sigma _{2}$ can verify that every countable consistent $\Delta _{1}^{0}$-set of first order sentences has a low-$\Delta _{2}$ completion.
-Since the Henkin construction of a model of a prescribed complete theory is already implementable in $\mathrm{I} \Sigma _{1}$, this shows that\textbf{ }
+The classical `Low Basis Theorem' of Jockusch and Soare \cite {Jokusch-Soare} asserts that every infinite finitely branching recursive tree has an infinite branch $B$ such that $B$ is low-$\Delta _{2}$.
+Moreover, it is known that the Low Basis Theorem is provable in $\mathrm{I} \Delta _{0}+\mathrm{B}\Sigma _{2}$ (this is due to Clote, whose argument is presented in \cite[Chapter I, Section 3(c)]{Hajek and Pudlak}).
+In particular, $\mathrm{I}\Delta _{0}+\mathrm{B}\Sigma _{2}$ can prove that every countable consistent $\Delta _{1}$-set of first order sentences has a low-$\Delta _{2}$ completion.
+Since the Henkin construction of a model of a prescribed complete theory can already be performed in $\mathrm{I}\Sigma _{1} $, this shows that\textbf{ }